Subsidy Control Act 2022

 Description

-The bill clarifies that subsidy value can be determined by either gross cash amount or gross cash equivalent.
+- Subsidy Valuation: The bill clarifies that subsidy value can be determined by either gross cash amount or its equivalent.
+This applies to both standard and streamlined subsidy schemes.

-The bill adds conditions for permitting subsidies that aim to reduce social or economic disadvantages in specific areas, requiring such subsidies to lead to an overall reduction in national disadvantages and a demonstrable change in existing economic activities.
+- Regional Aid Exemptions: Conditions are added for when subsidies are permitted to address social or economic disadvantages in specific areas, ensuring these subsidies contribute to an overall reduction in national disadvantage and genuinely change economic activity.

 Government Spending